-Should not be initialized except by Control_Panel .
+Should not be initialized except by Control_Panel.

-• subjects (list) - A list of subjects ID's passed by Control_Panel populate_list() Adds each item in Subject_List.subjects to the list. dropEvent(event) A trivial redefinition of QtWidgets.QListWidget. dropEvent() that calls the parent dropEvent and then calls drop_fn populate_list()
+- subjects (list) A list of subjects ID's passed by Control_Panel - drop_fn (Control_Panel.update_db()) called on a drop event populate_list() Adds each item in Subject_List.subjects to the list. dropEvent(event) A trivial redefinition of QtWidgets.QListWidget. dropEvent() that calls the parent dropEvent and then calls drop_fn populate_list()